Eight Forest Lane

 10 Minute Peanut Butter Noodles

-These easy peanut butter noodles can be made within 10 minutes making them a great option for a quick lunch or dinner to satisfy that noodle craving.
-They are creamy, cosy and so simple, they’ll quickly become a go-to!
+These easy peanut butter noodles can be made in just 10 minutes, making them a great option for a quick lunch or dinner when you don’t really feel like cooking.
+They are packed full of flavour thanks so a super simple and creamy peanut butter sauce.
+They’ll quickly become a go-to to satisfy that noodle craving!

 Key Ingredients